Flagship Titles

 After all Cosmiads are destroyed, a “Zylon” boss creature appears.
 The Zylon has a specific weakness: it can only be killed by firing into its open mouth when it gapes.
 Shooting it at any other time has no effect.
 This single-condition vulnerability prefigures the vulnerable-core boss design that would become standard in the 16-bit era, though it appears here in pure PETSCII, in 1981.

 The PET had no hardware sprites, no bitmap mode, and no sound chip.
-Hipkin built a convincing arcade game from PETSCII character movements, careful timing loops in BASIC or machine code, and the 1 MHz 6502.
-The fuel mechanic was a design solution to a technical constraint: limiting the rate of fire reduced the calculation load on each game loop.
+Hipkin built a convincing arcade game from PETSCII character movements, careful timing loops in machine code, and the 1 MHz 6502.
+The fuel mechanic was a design solution to a technical constraint: limiting the rate of fire reduced the collision calculation load on each game loop.
 The constraint became the game’s defining feature.

 Videos